eirmag/datafari/README.md

 ### Optimization

-Effective project size from the original project has been reduced from around 164 MB to around 109MB (I've excluded the windows, debian7 and mcf folders to compare sizes).
+Effective project size from the original project has been reduced from around XXX MB to around 210MB (I've excluded the windows and debian7 folders to compare sizes).

-### Not addressed
+### Admin

-I haven't looked at manifold deployement.
-Datafari and solr only are deployed in tomcat thanks to mvn.
+Default password is @PASSWORD@.
+In Francelabs packages, the installer allows to change it.
+In this project, you can change it in `src/main/tomcatconf/tomcat-users.xml` and `mcf/mcf_home/properties.xml` (the latter for manifold)

 Gabriel